 - Be unable to access a suitable supervising driver or vehicle to gain driving experience or

-- Be experiencing financially disadvantaged
+- Be experiencing financial disadvantage

 All learner drivers accepted into the program receive a number of professional driving lessons from qualified driving instructors both prior to starting practice sessions with a volunteer Supervising Driver and as they progress through the stages of learning to more difficult driving situations.
-Prospective learner drivers must complete an Application Form prior to attending an interview with the Program Coordinator.

 The Warrnambool & Moyne L2P program is an opportunity for residents in our community to play a part in helping to keep young people safe on our roads.